 A WALK IN SUPPORT OF ETHIOPIAN WOMEN DOMESTIC WORKERS IN THE MIDDLE EAST COUNTRIES

-The Center for the Rights of Ethiopian Women (CREW), an organization created to promote the rights of A WALK IN SUPPORT OF ETHIOPIAN WOMENEthiopian women worldwide, has organized a WALK to be held on October 20, 2012.
+The Center for the Rights of Ethiopian Women (CREW), an organization created to promote the rights of Ethiopian women worldwide, has organized a WALK to be held on October 20, 2012.
 The walk will originate at Freedom Plaza, 14th & Pennsylvania in Washington D.C. goes to the U.S. Capitol and back to Freedom Plaza.
 The purpose of the walk is to create awareness about the plight of Ethiopian women domestic workers in the Middle Eastern countries who are living under deplorable and slave-like conditions. .

 The international community became alarmed about the situations of Ethiopian women domestic workers in Middle East countries after a video of Alem Dechasa, an Ethiopian domestic worker, being hit, grabbed, shoved, and unwillingly dragged into a car in front of the Ethiopian consulate in Beirut was released in Lebanon in March 2012.
 That video shocked the world.
 It was later reported Alem committed suicide.
 Alem, however, was only one among a vast number of Ethiopian women domestic workers who were killed or have committed suicide in the Middle East countries.